 Teagasc’s BEEF 2018 event – a major day for the Irish beef industry – will take place at the Teagasc Animal and Grassland Research and Innovation Centre, in Grange, Co.
-Meath, on Tuesday, June 26.
+Meath, tomorrow (June 26).

 The theme for this year’s event is ‘€nhancing Knowledge’ and BEEF 2018 will highlight technologies that will help improve the profitability of the beef sector; a key focus will also be on sustainability.

 Visitors to the Meath-based venue can also see the results of the comprehensive research and innovation programmes at Teagasc; they can also meet research, advisory and education staff.

 Beef 2018 will feature a special forum: ‘Sustainable family beef farming businesses’, which will include a panel discussion with a number of successful beef farmers, as well as a representative from the beef industry.